szaroket/WebBlog/README.md

 Install PostgresSQL from the official PostgreSQL [download section](https://www.postgresql.org/download/).
 You can follow [this instruction](https://www.enterprisedb.com/docs/supported-open-source/postgresql/installer/02_installing_postgresql_with_the_graphical_installation_wizard/01_invoking_the_graphical_installer/).

-:warning: If you will change any of the below names, the application will not work.
-You will have to change `DATABASES` properties in `backend/mainapp/mainapp/settings.py` file.
+:exclamation: If you will change any of the below names, the application will not work.
+You will have to change `DATABASES` properties in `backend/mainapp/mainapp/settings.py` file. :exclamation:

 After installation, open `pgAdmin` you have to add a new server and create a new empty database: